 Employability & Careers

-The Dance and Physical Education degree enables a range of career opportunities, fed by the increased demand for dance engagement and participation in a variety of settings.
+The degree pathway will enable a range of career opportunities, fed by the increased demand for dance engagement and participation in a variety of settings.
 This practice focused programme is designed to meet those demands by preparing skilled Dance and Physically Educated practitioners of the future.
 As such the course will prepare students for a range of portfolio careers focusing on dance and physical activity in a range of industry sectors such as Education , Arts and Culture, Tourism , Sport , Leisure and Health.
 Other students will continue onto further study at master’s and doctoral level or to undertake a postgraduate certificate in Education.

 Entry Requirements & How to Apply